Quezal17/StackOverflow_Analyzer/Kafka/README.md

 	}
 }
 ```
-The **poll()** method of the SourceTask is called periodically (default every 3 seconds) by Kafka Connect.
+The **poll()** method of the SourceTask is called periodically (every 3 seconds by default) by Kafka Connect.
 It is responsible of returning a list of SourceRecord elements that will be written to the Kafka topic.

 ## Build Kafka Connector

-Run ```bash build-connector.sh``` command inside Kafka/Setup directory to build the Kafka Connector.
+Run the following command ```bash build-connector.sh``` inside Kafka/Setup directory to build the Kafka Connector.

 ## Docker container information